Nick Travers

 $ yubico-piv-tool -k -a import-certificate -s 9a -i cert.pem

-Confirm that they key has been added:
+Confirm that the key has been added:

 $ yubico-piv-tool -a status